Southwest Airlines Co. v. Saxon: Background

 Latrice Saxon was a ramp supervisor for Southwest Airlines who directed the loading and unloading of cargo from the airline's flights.
 Saxon filed a lawsuit under the Fair Labor Standards Act of 1938 disputing Southwest's handling of overtime pay for ramp supervisors.
 The airline invoked an arbitration clause in Saxon's employment contract, and the district court dismissed her suit on that basis, finding that the Federal Arbitration Act did apply to her contract.
 The United States Court of Appeals for the Seventh Circuit reversed, holding Saxon was a transportation worker and her job involved her working in interstate commerce.
 Southwest filed a petition for a writ of certiorari.

 Supreme Court

 Due to the ruling in the Seventh Circuit contradicting another similar ruling in the United States Court of Appeal for the fifth circuit.
 Certiorari was granted in the case on December 10, 2021.
 Oral arguments were held on March 28, 2022.
-On June 6, 2022, the Supreme Court affirmed the Seventh Circuit in an unanimous decision.
+On June 6, 2022, the Supreme Court affirmed the Seventh Circuit in a unanimous decision.